SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tbody>
 <tr>
 <td style="text-align:left">ID</td>
 <td style="text-align:left">Unique ID of the device.
-For example, the ID could be an IMEI, serial number, etc. The ID field has to be unique as it uniquely identifies a LWM2M device.</td>
+For example, the ID could be an IMEI, serial number, etc. The ID field has to be <b>unique</b> as it uniquely identifies a LWM2M device.</td>
 </tr>
 <tr>
 <td style="text-align:left">IDTYPE</td>
-<td style="text-align:left">The type of the device.</td>
+<td style="text-align:left">The type of the External ID.
+This type must be "c8y_Id" to allow Cumulocity to create an external ID for the LWM2M device.</td>
 </tr>
 <tr>
 <td style="text-align:left">CREDENTIALS</td>
-<td style="text-align:left">The content of this field is not used by the LWM2M feature.
+<td style="text-align:left">The device credentials.
+The content of this field is not used by the LWM2M feature.
 However, this field is still mandatory.
-For LWM2M-only devices, it is okay to use "dummy" credentials here because bulk registration is a generalized feature in the Cumulocity IoT platform.
 Accessing Cumulocity IoT devices usually requires a password (the value of the “Credentials” field in the CSV file) by the inventory.
-However, the LWM2M agent has its own way of authenticating devices and hence the "Credentials" field is not used by the LWM2M agent but is used by the platform as a mandatory parameter.</td>
+However, the LWM2M agent has its own way of authenticating devices and hence the "Credentials" field is not used by the LWM2M agent but is used by the platform as a mandatory parameter.
+The credentials must contain a minimum of 12 characters with an uppercase letter, a lowercase letter, a digit and a special character.</td>
 </tr>
 <tr>
 <td style="text-align:left">NAME</td>